Azure-Samples/resources-dotnet-deploy-using-arm-template-with-progress/README.md

 - csharp
 products:
 - azure
-services: Resource-Manager
+extensions:
-platforms: dotnet
+- services: Resource-Manager
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on deploying using an ARM template and show progress in C# #

  Azure Resource sample for deploying resources using an ARM template and showing progress.

 ## Running this Sample ##